AgoraIO-Community/RTE-2021-Innovation-Challenge/README.md

 ### Submission
 - Fork the official repository, to your personal GitHub repository, and Clone the repository locally
 Repository address: https://github.com/AgoraIO-Community/RTE-2021-Innovation-Challenge/tree/master/Application-Challenge
-- Create a new personal project folder under the local SDKChallengeProject folder named "[Team Name] Project Name" and place the files and code for your entry in that folder.
+- Create a new personal project folder under the local Application-Challenge folder named "[Team Name] Project Name" and place the files and code for your entry in that folder.
 - Submit the content of your entry to the official repository via Pull Request

 ### Selection of entries